codescooldallas/codescooldallas.github.io/study-abroad/index.md

 ---
-title: Study Abroad
+title: Host Code's Cool
 category: navigation
 ---

-## Hosting a Nodeschool Dallas meetup
+## Hosting a Code's Cool Dallas meetup

 **_This is a ROUGH DRAFT and subject to refinement_**